 Seek medical advice if you have any other symptoms that cause concern.

 Guidelines for taking ACE inhibitors

 Always take medicines as directed by the doctor.
-Never stop taking your medication, even if you feel that it is not working, without discussing it with your doctor first.
+Don't stop taking any medication without talking to your doctor first.